kumawatprateek/Machine_Learning_Internsh_Orinson-Technologiesip_By_/ML-Task2/README.md

 ## Files in the Repository 📂

 - `main_app.py`: The Streamlit application for the user interface and prediction logic.
+- `Predict Test Scores of students.ipyn`: This Jupyter notebook processes the data, loads it, and builds the machine learning model.
 - `rf_model.pkl`: The pre-trained Random Forest model used for predictions.
 - `README.md`: This file, providing an overview of the project.
 - `requirements.txt`: A list of dependencies needed to run the project.